 Leveraged and inverse products

 Leveraged and inverse products (L&I Products) are derivative products traded on the stock exchange.
-L&I Products are structured as funds, but unlike conventional funds, they are not intended for holding longer than one day and are designed for short term trading or hedging.
+L&I Products are structured as funds, but unlike conventional funds, they are designed for short term trading or hedging, which are not intended for holding longer than one day.

-Leveraged products aim to deliver a daily return equivalent to a multiple of the underlying index return e.g. two times of what the underlying index does.
-Inverse products aim to deliver the opposite of the daily return of the underlying index.
+Leveraged products aim to deliver a daily return equivalent to a multiple of the underlying index return subject to a maximum leverage factor of two times (2x).
+Inverse products aim to deliver a daily return equivalent to a multiple of the inverse underlying index return subject to a maximum leverage factor of two times (-2x).
 The inverse product goes down when the underlying index moves upwards, and the inverse product goes up when the underlying index moves downwards.

-L&I Products are not intended for holding longer than one day as their return over a longer period may deviate from and may be uncorrelated to the multiple (in the case of leveraged products) or the opposite (in the case of inverse products) of the return of the underlying index over the period.
+L&I Products are not intended to be held for longer than one day as their return over a longer period may deviate from and may be uncorrelated to the multiple of the returns of the underlying index over a period of time.

-Since L&I Products are new to Hong Kong, you should know how they work and the risks involved before making your investment decision.
-You can understand more about the basics of L&I Products at the sections below.
+Due to the complexities of L&I Products, it is important to understand fully how they work and the risks involved before making your investment decision.
+Learn more about the basics of L&I Products in the sections below. .

 Learn more about L&I Products